polymec/polymec-dev/docs/style_guide.rst

 ========

-Polymec is written in C. This language has come a long way since its inception, and its maintainers have given considerable effort to making C a desireable language for high-performance computing (HPC).
-Aside from the face that all of the HPC libraries that Polymec uses are written in C (as most modern high-quality HPC scientific libraries have come to be), we find the following features of the language especially appealing:
+Polymec is written in C. This language has come a long way since its inception, and its maintainers have given considerable effort to making C a desirable language for high-performance computing (HPC).
+Aside from the fact that all of the HPC libraries that Polymec uses are written in C (as most modern high-quality HPC scientific libraries have come to be), we find the following features of the language especially appealing: